Trump cheers on governors even as they ignore White House coronavirus guidelines in race to reopen

 There is widespread uncertainty about what will happen as states race to ease their restrictions on residents and businesses.

-A draft government report projects covid-19 cases will surge to about 200,000 per day by June 1, a staggering jump that would be accompanied by more than 3,000 deaths each day.
+A draft government report projects coronavirus cases will surge to about 200,000 per day by June 1, a staggering jump that would be accompanied by more than 3,000 deaths each day.

 The White House and the Centers for Disease Control and Prevention disavowed the report, although the slides carry the CDC’s logo.
 The creator of the model said the numbers are unfinished projections shown to the CDC as a work in progress.

+The Johns Hopkins Bloomberg School of Public Health in a statement called the report a “preliminary” analysis that should not be used as a forecast.

-He said 100,000 cases per day by the end of the month is within the realm of possibility, an indication that covid-19 cases could spiral out of control at the same time that the White House has shifted focus toward reopening the economy.
+Justin Lessler, an associate professor of epidemiology at the Bloomberg School who created the model, said 100,000 cases per day by the end of the month is within the realm of possibility, an indication that coronavirus cases could spiral out of control at the same time the White House has shifted focus toward reopening the economy.
 Much depends on political decisions being made today.

-“There are reopening scenarios where it could get out of control very quickly,” said Justin Lessler, an associate professor of epidemiology at the Johns Hopkins Bloomberg School of Public Health, who created the model.
+“There are reopening scenarios where it could get out of control very quickly,” Lessler said.

 The White House downplayed the figures on Monday, saying they had not yet been vetted.